For expats, Albania is a hidden gem. The country offers everything from modern urban living to small towns seemingly frozen in time.

 TEG is conveniently located near two of Tirana’s private luxury residential communities, where villas can exceed a million euros.

 Tirana is anchored by Skanderbeg Square, around which you will find the full panoply of Albania’s Arts and Culture scene, including the National Opera and Ballet, Art Gallery, National Museum, the Friendship Monument, and Bunk’Art 2.

 The city’s southern edge is the Grand Park of Tirana.
 A large lake and wooded park, a boardwalk of cafes, restaurants, and activities, and within walking distance to the Zoo and Botanical Gardens.

-Between the Grand Park and central square is Blloku district, the Balkans’ preeminent dining and social scene, offering virtually every cuisine.
+Between the Grand Park and the central square is the Blloku district, the Balkans’ preeminent dining and social scene, offering virtually every cuisine.

 While there aren’t any LGBTQ bars, there are a few spots, such as Radio Bar, that are welcoming.

 Just 2-hours north of Tirana is the urban retreat of Shkodra.
 Dating back to the 4th century BC, the city is rich in history, tradition and nature.

 An amazing confluence of Albania’s natural side and urbanization, Shkodra’s lakeside location offers modern development in a vastly more green and blue setting.